brillout/wildcard-api/docs/readme.template.md

 a GraphQL API enables
 third-party developers
-to extensively access Facebook's social graph to be able to build all kinds of applications.
+to extensively access Facebook's social graph to build all kinds of applications.
 For an API used by many third parties with many diverse uses cases, GraphQL is the right tool.

 However,